Skip to main content

 It’s no longer enough to focus solely on conversions at the bottom of the funnel; building brand awareness at the top stages of the customer journey is essential for long-term success.

 In her talk, Carrie Rose from Rise at Seven emphasised that marketing isn’t just about making sales, it’s about creating demand for your product by increasing branded search interest.
-Think of it like this: don’t just sell “an air fryer,” sell your air fryer, creating a strong association between your brand and the product.
+Think of it like this: don’t just sell ‘an air fryer’ – sell your air fryer.
+This creates a stronger association between your brand and the product.

 Social media platforms such as TikTok, Meta, and Pinterest are the perfect places to help extend your reach and engage potential customers early on their journey.